 Now the user will have a choice.
 They can comment, share, or implement.
 The user performing all three would be the triple crown.

-Well, I hope you liked this post.
+Well, I hope you liked our SEO blog tip article.
 And following my own advice, please let me know what you think and PLEASE SHARE.
-Looking for more tips on SEO or an SEO audit checklist to review on your new website?
-Read some of our other featured SEO articles.